Manapōuri Power Station: Transmission

 Manapōuri is connected to the rest of the National Grid via two double-circuit 220 kV transmission lines.
 One line connects Manapōuri to Tiwai Point via North Makarewa substation, north of Invercargill, while the other line connects Manapōuri to Invercargill substation, with one circuit also connecting to North Makarewa substation.
 Another double-circuit 220 kV line connects Invercargill to Tiwai Point.

 If Tiwai Point reduced demand or closed, Manapōuri generation would have to be reduced to prevent overloading the transmission lines out of the lower South Island.
-The Clutha Upper Waitaki Lines Project (CULWP) is under construction as of September 2021 to relieve this constraint, allowing an extra 400 megawatts to be sent north.
+The Clutha Upper Waitaki Lines Project (CULWP) started construction as of September 2021 to relieve this constraint, allowing an extra 400 megawatts to be sent north.

+The Clutha Upper Waitaki Lines Project (CUWLP) was completed in April 2022.
+The project involved five components with a total approved cost of $197,000,000.
+The first two components (which keep Southland secure during dry periods) were delivered in 2015 and 2016 at a cost of around $38,000,000.
+In December 2020, Transpower completed the work on the Cromwell-Twizel circuits, and then in April 2022 finished the duplexing of the 142 km Roxburgh–Islington line.